tsqllint/tsqllint/README.md

 # TSQLLint

-TSQLLint is a tool for describing, identifying, and reporting on undesirable patterns in TSQL scripts.
+TSQLLint is a tool for describing, identifying, and reporting the presence o anti-patterns in TSQL scripts.

 ## Installation

 The recommended method of installing tsqllint is to install the tool globally using NPM.

 This binary can be installed though [the `npm` registry](https://www.npmjs.com/).
-First, install [Node.js version 4 or higher](https://nodejs.org/en/download/), and then installation is done using the [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally):
+First, install [Node.js version 4 or higher](https://nodejs.org/en/download/), and then install using the [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally):

 ``` bash
 npm install tsqllint -g